 In this haze, Alaska of “RuPaul’s Drag Race” asked Luke P. what his biggest asset will be in the upcoming show.

-Luke responds with conviction, “My character.”
+Luke responded with conviction, “My character.”

-Alaska counters, “Dig deeper.”
+Alaska countered, “Dig deeper.”

 Moving swiftly into the cocktail party, in an outward display of “starting to fall in love,” Hannah preps for massage time with a shirtless Luke P. He artfully assuages her concerns about his insincerity: “Everything I’m telling you is 100-percent real.
 I promise.”

 Not long after, Jed stumbles upon Hannah and Luke P. who are enraptured in a fit of passion.
 The awkwardness is settled with a healthy dose of laughter as a coping mechanism — my personal favorite antidote.